The Best Attractions in Centro, Madrid for Any Itinerary

 If you’re visiting Madrid for the first time, or only have a few hours in Madrid to spare, chances are that you’ll be spending most of your time walking around Centro.
 Centro is the very central district of Madrid, and is made up of various neighbourhoods, like Sol and Palacio.
 The majority of the city’s historical centre can be found in Centro and is where many of Madrid’s tourist sites are located.
-Of course, there is much more to see than Centro, but if you’re planning on doing some sightseeing in Madrid, then this is the best area to start.
+If you’re planning on doing some sightseeing in Madrid, you’ll have a lot of attractions in Centro on your list.

 Palacio Real